ratana/rotation-vector-compass/README.md

 ## Camera preview integration, with portrait mode support:

-Overlays the compass on top of the camera preview
+- Overlays the compass on top of the camera preview
-Uses the camera reported field of view information to properly apply perspective to the compass Supports the Camera when the devices is held in Portrait mode, could find few working examples of this
+- Uses the camera reported field of view information to properly apply perspective to the compass
+- Supports the Camera when the devices is held in Portrait mode, could find few working examples of this

-## Employing fixes for known device abberations in the wild:
+## Employs fixes for known device abberations in the wild:

-Some devices report 0 for field of view
+- Some devices report 0 for field of view
-ZTE Blade crashes while calling Camera.Parameters.getHorizontalViewAngle() Some devices when rotating the camera display by 0 degrees do not behave correctly
+- ZTE Blade crashes while calling Camera.Parameters.getHorizontalViewAngle()
+- Some devices when rotating the camera display by 0 degrees do not behave correctly

 ## Supports Variable Device Orientation, Full Screen:

-Allows the rotation of the device, rather than locking to portrait or landscape Programatically allows for locking of the current orientation Programatically allows for toggling of full screen display
+- Allows the rotation of the device, rather than locking to portrait or landscape
+- Programatically allows for locking of the current orientation
+- Programatically allows for toggling of full screen display

 ## Conditional support back to 2.1:

 Branching is applied for API calls which are incompatible with 2.1, 2.2:

 - Setting the camera display rotation is not possible in 2.1
-- getting the camera field of view is also not possible in 2.1
+- Getting the camera field of view is also not possible in 2.1
 - Rotation Vector not available prior to 2.3